tarikguney/weather-plugin-for-elgato-streamdeck/readme.md

 #### `Title`

-It does not have any effect.
+Do not set the title, and leave it empty!
 The title is automatically set with the current weather condition including the temperature.

 #### `Automatic Refresh`